 The course will combine seminars with workshops.
 Guest lecturers include an architect, a poet, scientists, and experts on sustainability, Fuller, and design.
 Sessions will occur in several virtual spaces besides the seminar hall.
-We will visit the Morris Library Fuller Archives, the Fuller Dome Home, and the Shawnee Forest.
+We will visit the Morris Library Fuller Archives and the Fuller Dome Home.